How To Legally Hold Yoga Retreats In Bali?

 FAQs

-What legal requirements do I need to fulfil to organize a yoga retreat in Bali?
+What legal requirements must I fulfil to organize a yoga retreat in Bali?

 Are there specific visa and work permit regulations for foreign instructors participating in the yoga retreat?